-‘Fame Obsessed’ Norah O’Donnell Blasted By Colleagues Amidst Rumors That She Wants Nightly News Job
+‘Fame-Obsessed’ Norah O’Donnell Blasted By Colleagues Amidst Rumors That She Wants Nightly News Job

 “… Life is a lot like a road race.
 Sometimes no matter how much effort you put into the goal, you fall short.
 There’s always another race,” she wrote in a post accompanying the photo.
 Many hypothesized that this was a veiled reference to the evening news job.

-However, O’Donnell’s campaign may soon be paying off; new CBS president Susan Zirinsky is allegedly eager to make staffing change-ups, and has seriously considered replacing Glor with the morning host.
+However, O’Donnell’s campaign may soon be paying off; new CBS president Susan Zirinsky is allegedly eager to make staffing change-ups and has seriously considered replacing Glor with the morning host.

 Particularly distressing to the evening news team is that O’Donnell has reportedly spoken about moving the broadcast from New York to Washington D.C.
 In addition to being the center of American politics, D.C. is also where she and her husband Geoff Tracy own a house and restaurant.
 A former colleague laments that this would mean job losses for those unwilling or unable to move locations.